Return to Cabin by the Lake: Plot

 Two years after being presumed dead, Stanley Caldwell (under the alias of "Alan") meets with an agent named Lauren on a boat to discuss a new screenplay.
-They soon learn that despite public protest, director Mike Helton has begun principal photography on Cabin by the Lake, a film based on Stanley's old screenplay detailing his exploits as a serial killer.
+They soon learn that despite public protest, director Mike Helton has begun principal photography on Cabin by the Lake, a film based on Stanley's exploits as a serial killer.
 Amongst the protesters is Paul Parsons, the brother of Kimberly Parsons who was one of Stanley's last victims.
 When Lauren confesses to hiring someone to rewrite his screenplay, Stanley binds her to a cement flower pot.
 A horrified Lauren realizes Alan's true identity and desperately suggests that he become a director.
 Stanley is intrigued by the idea, but nevertheless pushes her overboard to drown.

 On the set of the film, Paul Parsons confronts Mike Helton and demands that he cease the production, but is dragged away by security.
 Stanley then arrives in disguise, claiming that he owns the cabin where the film is being shot, in fact the actual cabin where he had lived two years prior.
 While wandering the set, he bumps into screenwriter Alison Gaddis, who praises Stanley's work and is curious about his background.

 Helton receives a call from J.C.
 Reddick, the producer's nephew and second unit director whom no one has ever met.
 Helton tells him he will send a plane for him at the airport.
 Stanley leaves the set and races to the airport while donning a new disguise.
-There, Stanley retrieves J.C., then drugs and kills him on the lake.
+He retrieves J.C., then drugs and kills him on the lake.
 Posing as J.C. himself, Stanley returns to the set and once again runs into Alison.
 He claims to be acquainted with Stanley and gives her several details about him, mentioning his preference for strong women as victims.
-She explains her fascination with Stanley as a film student and invites him out for coffee at a later date, which Stanley accepts.
+She invites him out for coffee at a later date, which Stanley accepts.

 Helton unveils the indoor set for Cabin by the Lake: An enormous water tank almost identical to Stanley's original "garden".
 Tasked with shooting the underwater scenes, Stanley dons scuba gear and dives into the tank to tend his garden, infuriating Helton by ignoring his stage directions.
 Later, Stanley and Alison finally meet to discuss Stanley more in depth.
 When she mentions Kimberly Parsons, Stanley describes how she had fought the hardest of all his victims, remembering vividly how she had scratched and clawed him.

 When Alison returns to the tank alone to continue writing, she is ambushed by an unknown person.
 Helton believes that Paul Parsons is responsible, in an effort to sabotage the production.
 Helton then discovers that Stanley has made changes to the script without his knowledge, further angering him.
 In turn, Stanley drugs Helton and takes him back to the cabin where he buries him alive, using fireworks to cover his panicked screams.